Tca0/project-3-findMeADoc-front-end/README.md

 The third project on General Assembly's Software Engineering Immersive bootcamp was to build a full-stack MERN application with Node, Express and Mongo for the backend and ReactJS for the frontend.

 We were choosing between a Discord clone, an e-commerce site or a therapy platform to connect patients to doctors.
-After a brief discussion, all of us agreed that the latest project would allow us to challenge ourselves and work with interesting technologies.
+After a brief discussion, all of us agreed that the last project would allow us to challenge ourselves and work with interesting technologies.

 We were inspired by a [findoc platform](https://www.findoc.co.uk/) and have aimed to recreate a clone similar to this platform.